You can customize many of MuseScore's default behaviors via the menu: Edit→Preferences... (Mac: MuseScore→Preferences...).

 Here you can define:

-Folders: Specify the default folders for score files, style files, custom score templates, plugins, additional SoundFonts, images, and extentions.
+- Folders: Specify the default folders for score files, style files, custom score templates, plugins, additional SoundFonts, images, and extensions.

 - Language: Choose the language used by the program.
 Translations may be updated from here too.
 Note that language translation updates can also be done via the menu: Help→Resource Manager.

-- Telemetry: Tick/untick to authorize MuseScore to collect usage data, an permanerntly updated list of collected elements is published in telemetry.
+- Telemetry: Tick/untick to authorize MuseScore to collect usage data.
+The type of data collected is listed, and updated as needed, in telemetry.

-- Theme: Specify a dark or light theme and the size of icons.
+- Appearance: Specify a dark or light theme, and the width and height of icons.
+Set display "Font face" and "Font size".

 - Auto Save: How frequently the program autosaves.